mabarm/MyExpenseTrackerApp/README.md

 # My Expense Tracker App
-App to track my expense
+React Native App to track my expense

 Can view income, expenses and view all transactions
 <br>